 Welcome to Nizhoni Ranch Gallery!

-William and Sallie Lippincott ran both Wide Ruins and Pine Springs trading posts during the years 1938 to 1949.
+Wide Ruins Navajo Blanket.
+William and Sallie Luppincott ran both Wide Ruins and Pine Springs trading posts during the years 1938 to 1949.
 Sally encouraged weavers to use vegetal dyes.

 Sadly, the wide ruins trading post burned down in the 1970’s.

-The neighboring communities of Wide Ruins was known for a greater use of pinks and mauve where as Pine Springs rugs used more ...
+The neighboring communities of Wide Ruins was known for a greater use of pinks and mauve where as ...